buildmotion/workspace-demo/README.md

- # Test-Drive :: Angular 6 Workspace
+ # Angular 6 Workspace :: Test-Drive
- ## The Cool Cats are Using Workspaces Now.
+ ## All The Cool Cats are Using Workspaces Now.
 ![](assets/cool-cat-with-sunglasses.jpg)

 The most recent version of Angular is a significant release - version 6.0.3 as of this post.
+We get a lot of new tools and features that help us have a more efficient develoment environment.

-The default environment is now a workspace (well, maybe not - more later) that allows for the development of multiple applications and libraries in a single workspace.
+Now when we use the new CLI, the new default environment is now a workspace (well, maybe not - more later) that allows for the development of multiple applications and libraries in a single workspace.
 When you add new applications and/or libraries, you are creating ` project ` items.
 A project item has a specific type to indicate whether it is an ` application ` or a ` library `.

         application: is a single-page web application.
         library: is a module that is shared by multiple applications

-The workspace tooling for Angular development was introduced by NRWL.io's Nx toolset.
+The workspace tooling for Angular development was introduced awhile back by NRWL.io's Nx toolset.
 A package with a set of schematics that allow you to create a ` workspace ` using custom configuration provided by NRWL.
 If you use Nx, you create ` apps ` that is either a ` lib ` or an ` app ` (Angular Single Page Web application).
 It seems like I just started using NRWL's Nx Workspace.
 I'm wondering what the future will be for Nx - because the features are similar.

+Being able to reuse libraries across multiple applications is a great feature.
+It was definitely possible before.
+However, the workflow was much more intensive and required lots of configuration of the libraries.
+It is now much easier with version 6 of the Angular CLI.

 ## Uses for an Angular Workspace
 I am going to assume the default use of the new Angular Workspace is to support the ability to share Angular libraries amongst multiple web applications.
 The previous Angular CLI allows us to create an ` @NgModule ` within a web application with the following command.